Dr. Cherrie Kwok / 郭明欣

 Research

-My first book project, tentatively titled Race, Decoloniality, and Duvalian Decadence in the Global Ninteenth and Twentieth Centuries, is based on my doctoral dissertation, "After Haiti: Race, Empire, and Global Decadent Literary Resistance, 1804-1984."
+My first book project is based on my doctoral dissertation, "After Haiti: Race, Empire, and Global Decadent Literary Resistance, 1804-1984."
 Placing the Global North in a comparative and multilingual conversation with the Global South, this book project offers a fresh evaluation of a multifaceted artistic and literary style named decadence in the long nineteenth and early twentieth centuries.
 First, it elucidates a new history about the birth of decadence that starts with the Haitian Revolution (1791-1804)—the world's first and only successful slave-led rebellion—and its impact on the canonical decadent writers of the American, British, and French Empires.
 Second, it examines how enslaved and colonized writers and their descendents in the same time period created their own versions of artistic and literary decadence in order to cultivate forms of self-regard and decolonial thought within and against the era's racial and imperial oppressions.
 The project coins the term "Duvalian decadence" to describe their literatures, after nineteenth-century French decadent poet Charles Baudelaire's oft-disregarded Haitian mistress, Jeanne Duval.
 The project focuses primarily on Anglophone texts, but also engages with French, Cantonese, and Mandarin in their original forms and in translation, and Urdu, Persian, and Russian in translation.
 A digital archive about some of the writers in the book project is also in-progress.

 An abbreviated list of publications and their respective awards is below.
 A full CV is available upon request.